 Drug dependency operates on both physical and emotional levels, and carries with a sort of psychic strain that leaves addicts incapable of relating to anything other than their predilection for drug use and abuse.
 Beating drug dependency, it follows, entails a staunch effort on the part of the drug recovery patient: To get better, you’ve got to commit yourself to the drug rehab process at a professional drug rehab center.

-As noted above, drug abuse recovery isn’t something that just happens; drug abuse treatment isn’t a process by which doctors cure passive patients.
+As noted above, drug abuse recovery isn’t something that just happens; drug abuse treatment isn’t a process by which doctors help treat passive patients.
 Expert drug abuse treatment is a vital part of the healing process, of course, but it’s only just that: just a part, a conduit that is only as effective as its patients make it.
 Again, drug abuse rehabilitation can’t ever work unless you make it go.

 An important part of that going, in turn, is predicated on your understanding of drug dependency itself.
 It’s important to understand that drug abuse is the product of a disease, a clinical condition that is no less a bona fide illness that diabetes, or hypertension.
 What that means, in plain terms, is that drug abuse is not a function of individual choice, or personal agency; drug addicts use drugs because they have to, not because they want to.
 Think of it like this: A diabetic doesn’t decide to have low insulin levels, and a hypertension patient doesn’t decide to have high blood pressure.
 The situation, unfortunately, is no different for a chronic drug abuser.